-Happy Birthday today Joseph Trimble Rothrock (Books By This Author) born today on April 9, 1839.
+Happy Birthday, Joseph Trimble Rothrock (Books By This Author) was born in 1839.

 Plagued by sickness as a child, Rothrock felt the call of the great outdoors,

 “I just had to go to the woods.
 Throughout my entire life, I have sought the ‘out of doors’ as a refuge against impending physical ills."

 Rothrock went to Harvard and worked daily in the private herbarium of Asa Gray, who visited Rothrock's hometown to collect botanical specimens.
 Of Dr. Gray, Rothrock said,